Plumsail/forms-docs/SharePoint/install-wsp.rst

 .. title:: Plumsail Forms WSP installation for SharePoint 2019

 .. meta::
-   :description: How to install Forms WSP package to SharePoint On-Premises
+   :description: How to install Forms WSP package to SharePoint On-Premises with SharePoint Management Shell

 WSP installation for SharePoint 2019
 ==================================================